What is the forum?

-The Commission is setting up a High-Level Forum on European Standardisation (the forum) is part of the EU Strategy on Standardisation.
-The purpose of the forum is to identify standardisation priorities in support of EU policies and legislation, and discuss horizontal issues such as international leadership or education and skills in a multi-stakeholder setting.
+The High-Level Forum on European Standardisation (the forum) is part of the EU Strategy on Standardisation.
+The purpose of the forum is to identify standardisation priorities in support of EU policies and legislation, and discuss horizontal issues such as international leadership, education and skills and pre-normative challenges, in a multi-stakeholder setting.

-The forum will include a ‘Sherpa' sub-group as the main operational body dealing with the technical preparatory work undertaken and later endorsed by the forum.
+A 'Sherpa' sub-group supports the forum as the main operational body dealing with the technical preparatory work undertaken and later endorsed by the forum.

 What are the objectives of the forum?

 The forum was first presented in the February 2022 Commission Communication, EU Strategy on Standardisation: Setting global standards in support of a resilient, green and digital EU single market and created through Commission decision C(2022)6189 of 1 September 2022.
 Work officially began in January 2023.